PawelG1/lightvisu/PLAY_STORE_DESCRIPTIONS.md

 ## ABOUT THIS APP - SAMPLE TEXT

 ```
-DeckMate helps maritime professionals and sailing enthusiasts understand and identify navigation light patterns through interactive 3D visualization.
+DeckMate is an interactive maritime training application that teaches navigation light patterns through 3D visualization and quiz-based learning.

 All light configurations strictly comply with COLREG (International Regulations for Preventing Collisions at Sea) and IMO standards.

+Features:
+• 3D interactive visualization of 10+ vessel types
+• Quiz mode with multiple difficulty levels
+• Step-by-step training for each vessel type
+• Track progress and test scores
+• Works offline

+Perfect for maritime students, RYA certification prep, and sailing professionals.

-This is an educational reference tool - for actual navigation, always use certified equipment and official maritime regulations.
+This is an educational training tool - for actual navigation, always use certified equipment and official maritime regulations.

 Version: 1.0.0
 Updated: November 2025